Reflective Home Windows - Photo: Dee Renee Ericks

 Long Term Options for Preventing Window Strikes

-Create stripes on outside of a window, at least 1/8 “ vertical white tape, 4” apart; CollideEscape™ bird tape is an option.
+Create stripes on outside of a window, at least 1/4 “ wide vertical white tape, 4” apart; CollideEscape™ bird tape and ABC Bird Tape are options.

 A local source for some of the products mentioned above is Wild Birds Unlimited® located in Gardiner, Washington.
 They currently carry the UV paint pens called WindowAlert® UV Liquid, WindowAlert® ultraviolet decals, and Feather Friendly® tape.
 Contact them at (360) 797-7100 to check for availability.